theaquamarine/windows-powershell-docs/docset/windows/netsecurity/copy-netipsecphase2authset.md

 ### -GPOSession
 Specifies the network GPO from which to retrieve the sets to be copied.
 This parameter is used in the same way as the *PolicyStore* parameter.
-When you modify a Group Policy Objects (GPO) in Windows PowerShell®, each change to a GPO requires the entire GPO to be loaded, modified, and saved back.
+When you modify a Group Policy Objects (GPO) in Windows PowerShell??, each change to a GPO requires the entire GPO to be loaded, modified, and saved back.
 On a busy Domain Controller (DC), this can be a slow and resource-heavy operation.
 A GPO Session loads a domain GPO onto the local computer and makes all changes in a batch, before saving it back.
 This reduces the load on the DC and speeds up the Windows PowerShell cmdlets.